 3. How much of my time do I spend preaching to the choir?

 4. How do I use social media to reach my intended audience?

 5. Am I sharing specific examples of ways to help animals on social media and engaging in those opportunities (i.e., organizing events, speaking at schools, or raising money to benefit top-rated animal charities)?

 6. Am I considering how my intended audience receives my message or simply communicating my message in a way that makes me feel good?

-In short, think outside of the box, think critically about your impact, and take action that you can reasonably conclude benefits animals.
+In short, think outside of the box, think critically about your impact, and take action that you can reasonably conclude benefits animals based on available evidence or your best intuition.
 The animals–and the planet–are counting on you.